How to Protect Floating Windows and Dynamic Content in Android Apps

 -

-Protect Dynamically Generated Windows Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps
+Protect Dynamically Generated Windows is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps.

 -